 b) Information security and business continuity;

 c) Compliance with and improvement of the Code of Ethics;

-d) Issue of opinions on the Half-yearly Report of Internal Controls addressed to the Executive Board and Board of Directors, prepared by the Superintendence of Risk Management and Controls, together with the Internal Controls and Compliance Area, evidencing the Bank’s conformity with CMN Resolutions 2.554/1998 and 4.557/2017.
+d) Issue of opinions on the Half-yearly Report of Internal Controls addressed to the Executive Board and Board of Directors, prepared by the Risk Management Superintendence, together with the Internal Controls and Compliance Area, evidencing the Bank’s conformity with CMN Resolutions 2.554/1998 and 4.557/2017.